robur-coop/miragevpn-spec/openvpn.md

   control packet,
 - the `tls-crypt` directive contains a pre-shared key for authentication and encryption of each control packet,
-- the `tls-crypt-v2` directive contains a client-specigic key for authentication and encryption of each control packet.
+- the `tls-crypt-v2` directive contains a client-specific key for authentication and encryption of each control packet.

 The authentication algorithm to use is specified by the `auth` directive, and